 Yes.
 Many crematories are arranged so that it is possible for the family to witness the start of the cremation process.
 Some faiths require that a member of the family can commence the cremation process.
 So, this can be arranged, although you may need to make an advance request to ensure the crematory can facilitate this.

-You can arrange a direct cremation without the need to attend a funeral home.
+You can arrange a direct cremation without attending a funeral home.
 All arrangements can be made by phone or online, or an arranger can often come to your home to complete arrangements.
-In some states, you can make arrangements directly with a crematory, without the need to employ a funeral director.
+In some states, you can make arrangements directly with a crematory without employing a funeral director.

 #5 Embalming is NOT required for a direct cremation